Portland Scandinavian Midsummer Festival at Oaks Park

-A big thank you to the generous sponsors of the 85th annual Midsummer Festival in 2013:
+A big thank you to the generous sponsors of our 86th annual Midsummer Festival:

-Scandinavians in traditional dress will greet hundreds of visitors beginning at 11 a.m..
-Food and crafts are available from local Scandinavian clubs and vendors.
+Scandinavians in traditional dress will greet hundreds of visitors beginning at 11 am.
+Food and crafts are available all day from local Scandinavian clubs and vendors.
 Two stages of entertainment and a beer garden promise continuous entertainment with live music and dancing, all with a Scandinavian flavor.
-The Maypole will be raised at 1 p.m. and the Scandinavian of the Year award will be given during that festive event.
+The Maypole will be raised at 1 pm and the Scandinavian of the Year award will be given during that festive event.

 Kids Area, a family-friendly space ~ Sponsored by IKEA & The Swedish School in Portland

-For the children the highlight of the day is taking part in decorating and raising the maypole.
+For children the highlight of the day is decorating and raising the maypole.
 Adults and children alike dance around the pole together and sing traditional songs like “Smaa Grodorna är lustiga att se” (Little Frogs are funny to watch).
-As is the custom around a few large holidays, the children will make and wear flower wreaths which are worn by both women and children.
+As is the custom around a few large holidays, the children will help make and wear flower wreaths which are worn by both women and children.
 Long ago it was believed that everything that grew contained special magic powers.
-This belief lives on in the tradition to collect flowers before going to bed on Midsummer night.
-Young girls pick seve to nine flowers from different locations in silence.
+This belief lives on in the tradition of collecting flowers before going to bed on Midsummer night.
+Young girls pick seven to nine flowers from different locations in silence.
 Some even say you have to jump seven fences.
 Still in silence you go home and put your flowers underneath your pillow.
 The legend says that you will dream of the man you will marry!

 |(1:15-2:00)||Maypole Program (on South Lawn)||12:30-1:00||Scandinavian Choirs|

 |2:00-2:30||Leikarringen of Portland||1:00-1:15||Scandinavian of the Year Award|